kiendt07/jblog/README.md

 The following **optional** features are implemented:
 * [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
 * [ ] User can see how many views a post has.
-* [ ] User can leave a comment on a post.
+* [x] User can leave a comment on a post.
 * [ ] User can add "tags" to a post, and filter posts by tag.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] User can see how many comments a post has.

 ## Video Walkthrough